pavel-petrenko/public/docs/2023-12-03 Example how to update Microsoft Azure Attestation Policy.md

-Example how to update Microsoft Azure Attestation Policy
+Example how to Update <br/>Microsoft Azure Attestation Policy
 ===

 ```js